 Use Large-Format Tiles to Create Visual Continuity

-Large-format tiles solve this by creating seamless surfaces that let the eye travel uninterrupted.
+Large-format tiles solve this by creating seamless surfaces that let the eye travel uninterrupted - which is why they make small bathrooms feel larger even without changing the room's dimensions.
 The Tile Council of North America defines large-format tile as having at least one edge greater than 15 inches.
 For small bathrooms, 12x24-inch tiles or larger deliver excellent results.
 Fewer grout lines mean:

 - Less visual interruption